Practical and Ethical Challenges of Large Language Models in Education: A Systematic Scoping Review: Methods

 Two researchers independently reviewed the titles and abstracts of eligible articles based on five predetermined inclusion and exclusion criteria.
 First, we included studies that used large or pre-trained language models directly or built on top of such models, and excluded studies that used general machine-learning or deep-learning models with unspecified usage of LLMs.
 Second, we included empirical studies with detailed methodologies, such as a detailed description of the LLMs and research procedures, and excluded review, opinion, and scoping works.
 Third, we only included full-length peer-reviewed papers, and excluded short, workshop, and poster papers that were less than six and eight pages for double- and single-column layouts, respectively.
 Additionally, we included studies that used LLMs for the purpose of automating educational tasks (e.g., essay grading and question generation), and excluded studies that merely used LLMs as part of the analysis without educational implications.
 Finally, we only included studies that were published in English (both the abstract and the main text) and excluded studies that were published in other languages.
 Any conflicting decisions were resolved through further discussion between the two researchers or consulting with a third researcher to achieve a consensus.

 The database search initially yielded 854 publications, with 191 duplicates removed, resulting in 663 publications for the title and abstract screening (see Figure \ref{fig:prisma}).
-After the title and abstract screening, 197 articles were included for the full-text review with an inter-rater reliability (Cohen's kappa) of 0.75, indicating substantial agreement between the reviewers.
-A total of 118 articles were selected for data extraction after the full-text review with an inter-rater reliability (Cohen's kappa) of 0.73, indicating substantial agreement between the reviewers.
+After the title and abstract screening, 197 articles were included for the full-text review with an inter-rater reliability (Cohen's kappa) of 0.75, indicating substantial agreement between the reviewers during the title and abstract screening.
+A total of 118 articles were selected for data extraction after the full-text review with an inter-rater reliability (Cohen's kappa) of 0.73, indicating substantial agreement between the reviewers during the full-text review.
 Out of the initial 197 articles, 79 were excluded for various reasons, including not full paper (n=41), lack of educational automation (n=17), lack of pre-trained or LLMs (n=12), merely using pre-trained or LLMs as part of the analysis (n=3), non-English paper (n=2), and non-empirical paper (n=2).